somefunAgba/autosgm/README.md

 **Calling an AutoSGM implementation**

-Load an AutoSGM implementation.
-(This assumes this library, was directly git cloned to the root path of your project.)
+Assume this repo., was directly git cloned to the root path of your project.
+Load an AutoSGM implementation  and name it `aSGM`.
 ```
 ...
-import opts.autosgml as AutoSGM
+import opts.autosgml as aSGM
 ...
 ```
 ****

-Using PyTorch, say you have constructed a neural network called `mdl`, you can then: call an instance of the loaded AutoSGM, pass in the parameters of the model `mdl.parameters()`, and set other options.
+Then, say you have constructed a neural network called `mdl` with PyTorch, you can call an instance of the loaded `aSGM` by passing in the parameters of the model `mdl.parameters()`, and set other options.
 ```
-optimizer = AutoSGM(mdl.parameters(), levels=3)
+optimizer = aSGM(mdl.parameters(), levels=3)
-optimizer = AutoSGM(mdl.parameters(), lr_init=5e-4, spe=len(train_dataloader), restarts=True, movwin=30)
+optimizer = aSGM(mdl.parameters(), lr_init=5e-4, spe=len(train_dataloader), restarts=True, movwin=30)
 ```
 `levels` (int, optional): number of learning rates used.
 Defaults to `1`